jamesb5959/DWM_config_src/README.md

 "dwm.desktop" goes into /usr/share/xsessions/

-".xinitrc" Doesn't work with lighdm with "dwm.desktop"
+".xinitrc" Doesn't work with lighdm (or any other login managers) with "dwm.desktop"